ruffsl/colcon-cache/README.md

 ### Valid Package Selection

-Check if the `current` checksum in the cached lockfile matches the `current` checksum in a package's lockfile.
+Check if the `current` checksum in the verb's lockfile matches that in the package's lockfile.

 - `--packages-select-cache-invalid`
   - Only process a subset of packages with an invalid cache (packages without a reference cache are not considered)